-The Legend of Zelda: Spirit Tracks--Overview
+The Legend of Zelda: Spirit Tracks–Overview (4 out of 5)

 Whenever a new Zelda game hits the console, the focus is mainly on gameplay.
 When die-hard Zelda fans relish and enjoy every move Link makes, reviewers rant about familiar gameplay formula adopted by any new Zelda title.
 However, The Legend of Zelda: Spirit Tracks tries to be distinct from other Zelda games, and offers various new diversions never seen on any Zelda game before.
 Comparisons might be made with Phantom Hourglass, but the inclusion of certain gameplay elements makes Spirit Tracks a much better game than its DS precursor.

 Story (4 out of 5)

 Sprit Tracks is the direct sequel to the 2007 Zelda title, Phantom Hourglass.
 The adventure takes place in the land of Hyrule about a century later.
 The characters in Spirit Tracks are shown as descendants of Phantom Hourglass characters, including princess Zelda, who’s referred to as the granddaughter of Tetra (Zelda) from the previous Zelda DS title.
 The game begins with princess Zelda warning young Link about Chancellor Cole’s evil plans to liberate Malladus from the Tower of Spirits.
 Before they try to stop his evil intentions, Chancellor Cole frees the demon king and uses Zelda’s body to resurrect Malladus.
 Now, it is all up to young Link to stop the evil rise of the demon king and liberate Zelda’s body from Malladus.
 Zelda’s spirit help’s Link succeed in his goals by helping him throughout the game.